andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 2: Create a Resource Group</h2>

-1. Click on the "Seach resources, services, docs..."
-2. In the search bar, type "Research Groups"
+1. Locate the search bar and type "Research Groups".
-3. Click on the "+ Create" button located on the right top corner by "Switch to classic"
+2. To create a new item, click on the "+ Create" button located in the top right corner next to the "Switch to Classic" option"
     <ol type="a">
       <li>Choose your subscription.</li>
       <li>Create a name of your resource group.</li>